Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Experimental results

 \section{Experimental results}

 In this work, we study seven Nb films deposited on one common Cu substrate, as shown in Fig. \ref{fig:SamplePhoto}.
 One of the samples is prepared by Direct Current Magnetron Sputtering (DCMS) with zero bias, and the sample thickness is around 3.5 $\mu$m.
 The other six samples are prepared by High Power Impulse Magnetron Sputtering (HiPIMS), with bias from 0 V to 125 V, and the sample thickness ranges from 1.15 $\mu$m to 1.5 $\mu$m.
 The preparation of the seven Nb/Cu films is discussed in Appendix \ref{sec:SamplePreparation}.

+Our previous research investigated the third harmonic response of both bulk Nb and Nb/Cu films \cite{oripov2019high}.
+However, maintaining a consistent probe-sample separation proved challenging due to the non-flat surfaces of the samples, which provided motivation for the samples created for the present work.
+In contrast, the Nb/Cu films examined in this study exhibit remarkable flatness, ensuring consistent probe-sample separation.
+Furthermore, HiPIMS Nb/Cu cavities fabricated at CERN show high repeatability \cite{vegacid:srf2023-weixa02}, and the HiPIMS Nb/Cu films examined in this study adopt the same fabrication recipe.
+These two features enable us to conduct more meaningful comparisons between these samples.

 In the following, the HiPIMS 25 V bias Nb/Cu sample is discussed in detail, and the results of all the seven Nb/Cu samples are summarized and compared in Table \ref{tbl:ResultSummary} and in Table \ref{tbl:SampleComparison}.

 Fig. \ref{fig:P3fRaw} shows the representative data for the third harmonic response power $P_{3f}$ as a function of temperature at a fixed location on the HiPIMS 25 V bias Nb/Cu sample.
 A representative measurement protocol is as follows.
 The sample is warmed up to 10 K (above $T_{c}$), and then the microwave source is turned on with fixed input frequency ($\omega/{2\pi}$=1.86 GHz) and input power ($P_{RF}$=+2 dBm), and then $P_{3f}$ is measured as the sample is gradually cooled down to 3.5 K. In other words, the surface of the sample experiences a fixed RF field $B_{RF}sin(\omega t)$ in a sub-micron scale area during the cooldown process from 10 K to 3.5 K.